B2B Marketing: Know the Trends, Pick the Right Strategy

 Pull (Inbound) B2B Marketing: The Increased Importance of Content Marketing & Social Media

-There’s a reason that you see traditional, keyword-driven SEO shops desperately rebranding themselves as content marketing and social media experts: The old search engine-manipulating schemes and keyword games are becoming less effective by the day.
-While Google changes its search algorithm hundreds of times per year with Panda, Hummingbird, and Penguin rollouts, the overall trends place greater value on better-written, more relevant copy.
+There’s a reason that you see traditional SEO shops rebranding themselves as content marketing and digital marketing experts: The old search engine-manipulating schemes and keyword games are becoming less effective.
+While Google frequently changes its search algorithm each year with Maccabees, Panda, Hummingbird, and numerous unnamed rollouts, the overall trends place greater value on better-written, more relevant copy.
 High-quality content that helps your prospects meet their challenges, find better solutions, and do their jobs better has the benefit of attracting your market.
 Pull marketing strategies that attract through education rather than the hard sell or keyword packing are producing results and driving down cost per lead for the smart marketers who are riding this wave.

 B2B Lead Generation Trends – Changes in Priorities

-The balance of power is shifting and B2B buyers are taking more control of their purchasing process.
+The balance of power has shifted and B2B buyers are taking more control of their purchasing process.
 With the explosion of information and social feedback available online, more buyers prefer to find solutions, choose vendors, and self-educate before engaging with sales.
 B2B Marketers must adapt to these changing dynamics by building online brand awareness and providing resources to support buyers’ needs.

 Lead generation strategies that leverage content marketing and social media are increasingly effective in providing prospects the information they want to become viable sales prospects.
 By providing educational resources, sharing solution details, and offering insights, companies are attracting and engaging potential clients to fill their sales funnels.